whoisYoges/dwm/README.md

 - [swallow](https://dwm.suckless.org/patches/swallow/): This patch adds "window swallowing" to dwm.
 Example, when you open a gui application from terminal, it hides the terminal in background, leaving that application only without splitting terminal and that application; terminal can be accessed back after closing the gui application.

+- [rotatetags](https://dwm.suckless.org/patches/rotatetags/): This patch provides the ability to rotate the tagset left / right.
+It implements a new function rotatetags which modifies the current tagset.

 ### Features
 - applied alacritty as default scratchpad terminal (`Mod+x`, `Mod+c`, `Mod+v`)
 - applied keepassxc as scratchpad password manager (`Super+p`)